 Amaryllis: The Ultimate Guide

-If you're looking to mix things up when it comes to that floral but festive table arrangement or are looking for a gift for a loved one, here's what you need to know about the oh-so-beautiful amaryllis when it comes to meanings, facts and how to care for this gorgeous flowering plant.
+If you're looking to mix things up when it comes to that floral but festive table arrangement or are looking for a gift for a loved one this may be the ultimate flower for you.
+Here's what you need to know about the oh-so-beautiful amaryllis when it comes to meanings, facts and how to care for this gorgeous flowering plant.